 The solvents tetrabutyl urea and alkyl benzene are used in the production of hydrogen peroxide.
-Emissions are provided by the sole producer of hydrogen peroxide in New Zealand.
-The hydrogen peroxide plant has an on-line, continuous, activated-carbon solvent recovery system.
+Emissions of NMVOCs are provided by the sole producer of hydrogen peroxide in New Zealand.
+The hydrogen-peroxide plant has an on-line, continuous, activated-carbon solvent recovery system.
 Solvent losses are recorded annually as the difference between input solvent and solvent collected for incineration.

 Losses of ethanol (and other minor components such as methanol, acetaldehyde and ethyl acetate) are monitored in the three ethanol plants in New Zealand.
-Using these figures, an emissions factor for NMVOC of 0.6 kg per hectolitre (100 litres) has been calculated.
+Using these figures, an emission factor for NMVOC of 6 g/litre has been calculated.
 Ethanol used for alcoholic beverage production has been reported under food and drink production in the industrial processes sector.

 This category includes NMVOC emissions from domestic and commercial solvent use in the following areas: household products, toiletries, rubbing compounds, windshield washing fluids, adhesives, polishes and waxes, space deodorants, and laundry detergents and treatments.
-Consumption data are obtained from a survey of the industry and Auckland Regional Council (1997) data.
-In the degreasing/drycleaning, printing and aerosols sub-categories, it is assumed that import data provided more consistent estimates than the Auckland Regional Council data.
-It is assumed that the emissions rate per capita derived by the United States Environmental Protection Agency (USEPA) are applicable to the average product use in New Zealand (CRL Energy Ltd, 2004).
-The emissions factor used (cumulative total for all products) is 2.54 kg NMVOC per capita per year (USEPA, 1985).
+Emissions for this category are based on a per capita emission factor.
+The emission factor used is 2.54 kg NMVOC/capita/yr (USEPA, 1985).
+It is assumed that the emissions rate per capita derived by the United States Environmental Protection Agency (USEPA) is applicable to the average product use in New Zealand (CRL Energy Ltd, 2006).
+Population figures are from the Statistics New Zealand website.

 N2O for anaesthesia

-Activity data for 2003 are obtained from the sole importer of bulk N2O into New Zealand.
+Activity data for 2004 was obtained from the sole importer of bulk N2O into New Zealand.
 The importer supplies its competitor with its requirements so the figure represents full coverage of N2O use in New Zealand.
 Most of the N2O is used for anaesthesia and the production of Entonox (a 50/50 mix of nitrous oxide and oxygen for pain relief).
-There is a very small amount used in motor sports and some is used in scientific analysis.
-No activity data are available for emissions in 1990-2003.
-Emissions are back-calculated for using the New Zealand population data as a surrogate for the emissions level.
-The calculated implied emissions factor is 0.039kg N2O per capita.
+There is a very small amount used in motor sports and in scientific analysis.

 5.1.3 Uncertainties and time-series consistency

-Estimates of uncertainty are based on the assessment of the consultant (CRL Energy Ltd, 2004) which is based on information provided by industry in the questionnaires and discussions with respondents.
+Estimates of uncertainty are based on information provided by industry in the questionnaires and discussions with respondents (CRL Energy Ltd, 2006).
 The overall uncertainties are assessed to be:

 5.1.4 Source-specific QA/QC and verification